kgfitzgerald/APU_MATH250_website/content/help/index.md

 ## Getting help in the course

-We expect everyone will have questions at some point in the semester, so we encourage you to use the following resources for help:
+I expect everyone will have questions at some point in the semester, so I encourage you to use the following resources for help:

-## Ask questions during lectures and lab
+## Ask questions during class

-If you have a question during lecture or lab, feel free to ask it!
+If you have a question during class, feel free to ask it!
 There are likely other students with the same question, so by asking you will create a learning opportunity for everyone.

 ## Office hours

-The teaching team is here to help you be successful in the course.
-You are encouraged to attend office hours during the times posted on the home page to ask questions about the course content and assignments.
+I am here to help you be successful in the course.
+You are encouraged to attend office hours during the times posted in the Syllabus to ask questions about the course content and assignments.
+Even if you don’t know what your specific questions or points of confusion are, we can figure that out together.
 A lot of questions are most effectively answered in-person, so office hours are a valuable resource.
 Please use them!

-Join using the Zoom link in [Sakai](https://sakai.duke.edu).
-You can find the office hours schedule on the [homepage](https://sta199-fa20-002.netlify.app/) and in Sakai.
+Office hours will be held in person (Segerstrom 112) and on Zoom.
+Join using the Zoom link in [Canvas](https://canvas.apu.edu).
+You can find the office hours schedule on the [sylllabus page](https://apumath250.netlify.app/syllabus/) and in Canvas.

-## Ed Discussion
+## Campuswire

-Outside of class and office hours, any general questions about course content or assignments should be posted on [Ed Discussion](https://edstem.org/us/courses/8027/discussion/).
-There is a chance another student has already asked a similar question, so please check the other posts on Ed Discussion before adding a new question.
-If you know the answer to a question posted on Ed Discussion, I encourage you to respond!
+Outside of class and office hours, any questions about course content or assignments should be posted on [Campuswire](https://campuswire.com).
+The system is highly catered to getting you help quickly and efficiently from classmates and the instructor.
+Rather than emailing questions to the instructor, you should post your questions on Campuswire.
+If you know the answer to a question posted by a classmate, I encourage you to respond!

 ## Email

-If you have questions about personal matters that are not appropriate for the public forum on Ed Discussion (e.g. illness, accommodations, etc.), you may email Professor Tackett at [maria.tackett@duke.edu](mailto:maria.tackett@duke.edu).
+If you have questions about personal matters that are not appropriate for the public forum on Campuswire (e.g. illness, accommodations, etc.), you may email Dr. Fitz at [kfitzgerald@apu.edu](mailto:kfitzgerald@apu.edu).

-## RStudio Containers

-If you're having trouble with your RStudio container...

-- First try opening the RStudio container using a different web browser.
-- If you're still having issues, next try restarting the container.
-[Click here](https://www.introds.org/Restart_Docker_Container.pdf) for instructions on restarting the container.
-- Lastly, if the issues persist, submit a ticket to OIT and they can look into the issue further.
-[Click here](https://duke.qualtrics.com/jfe/form/SV_6s3DOsiCIzNya9w) to submit the ticket.

 ## Resources for the course